deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “No no, you need the *long* ones.
 You’re tall and your neck’s super thick.”

-Julian felt like had to tread furiously to keep his head above water.
+Julian felt like he had to tread furiously to keep his head above water.
 “I mean, it goes around…”

 “Not far enough!
 It needs to *just* reach your belt buckle.
 No longer, no shorter.”